You are here

-Before you attempt any of the certification tests, we recommend that you have at least five years of professional experience at editing a wide variety of documents.
+Before you attempt any of the certification exams, we recommend that you have at least five years of professional experience at editing a wide variety of documents.

-Be sure your experience is relevant to the test(s) you plan to write.
+Be sure your experience is relevant to the exam(s) you plan to write.

-Once you have the recommended level of experience, it's critical that you prepare carefully for each test you write.
+Once you have the recommended level of experience, it's critical that you prepare carefully for each exam you write.

-Most successful candidates report that they have studied and practised intensively in the months leading up to the tests.
+Most successful candidates report that they have studied and practised intensively in the months leading up to the exams.